-Although most capsule hotels are men-only, I found a female-friendly one in the city of Nagoya.
+Although most capsule hotels are men-only, I found a female-friendly capsule hotel in Nagoya.
 And the best thing: my capsule hotel turned out to be a spa as well (female-friendly plus!).
 So, after a relaxing evening full of bathing and soothing in the beautiful spa (or in Japanese ‘onsen’) facilities of the hotel I finally retreated to my capsule.

 My capsule was on the ground floor and approximately 1 meter high and 2 meters long.
 Obviously capsule hotels are not suitable for the claustrophobic mind.
 Once I entered my capsule I soon discovered capsules have pretty much all facilities you need.
 There is a reading light, a soft mattress, a television and wifi.
 You can keep your valuables with you or put them into a locker.
 There is also a wide range of vending machines available where they sell food, drinks and underwear (?).
 In my room there were around 50 capsules stacked together.